Pixyz: a Python library for developing deep generative models: Related works

+These general-purpose PPLs with automatic differentiation frameworks can implement arbitrary deep probabilistic models and can also do so for DGMs.
+However, these PPLs are currently rarely used in many DGM studies.
+In this paper, we refer to these PPLs with automatic differentiation frameworks, including Pyro, Edward, and TensorFlow Probability, as \emph{conventional approaches} for implementing DGMs.

+We believe that the implementation of DGMs using these conventional approaches does not improve code clarity and readability and that this is due to the fact that these are not designed with the aforementioned characteristics of DGMs.
+In particular, we focus on the two points described below.

-First, existing PPLs treat DNNs and probability distributions equally, and thus do not support encapsulation of DNNs into probability distributions, i.e., they are difficult to satisfy the first feature of DGMs.
+First, to the best of our knowledge, conventional approaches treat DNNs and probability distributions equally and thus do not officially support the encapsulation of DNNs into probability distributions; thus, it is difficult for them to satisfy the first feature of DGMs.

+Pyro, a PyTorch-based PPL, allows us to write the generative process of multiple random variables in a Python method, and then use methods such as \texttt{trace}, \texttt{condition}, and \texttt{block} included in \texttt{pyro.poutine} to calculate the likelihood of its joint distribution and its conditional distribution given arbitrary variables.
+In a sense, these functions realize the concealment referred to above.
+However, the form of the instances generated by them differs from that of the instances of the original probability distribution class, so they can no longer be sampled or their likelihood estimated in the same way.
+If the joint probability distributions are designed such that $p(\mathbf{x},\mathbf{y})=p(\mathbf{x}|\mathbf{y})p(\mathbf{y})$, we believe that sampling and likelihood calculations from $p(\mathbf{y})$, $p(\mathbf{x}|\mathbf{y})$, and $p(\mathbf{x},\mathbf{y})$ should be treated in the same way.
+There is also a concern that the above Pyro implementation of joint and conditional distributions may be somewhat counterintuitive in the sense that multiple additional methods are required.

+Tensorflow Probability, a Tensorflow-based PPL, includes the \texttt{JointDistributionSequential} class~\cite{piponi2020joint} to solve the problem of defining joint distributions, which generates joint distribution instances with a list of generative processes as arguments.
+These instances can perform sampling and likelihood estimation in the same way as other probability distributions.
+This advantage is similar to the Pixyz distribution API proposed in this paper; however, Pixyz is more intuitive because it can construct the joint distribution as a \emph{product} of distributions encapsulating DNNs\footnote{Furthermore, we would like to emphasize that Pixyz, which introduced this API for defining joint distributions, was first released (06/10/2019) before the publication of Tensorflow Probability's paper about \texttt{JointDistributionSequential}~\cite{piponi2020joint}.}.

-Second, many probabilistic modeling libraries do not allow the flexible definition of objective functions, i.e., they are difficult to satisfy the second feature.
-This is because, as discussed in Section 2, the design and learning of DGMs differs greatly from existing probabilistic models, and many probabilistic modeling libraries support the implementation of such general probabilistic models.
-Although some deep probabilistic modeling libraries support implementations such as VAEs and GANs, they are pre-designed as classes for learning and thus their objective functions cannot be defined flexibly.
+Second, many PPLs do not support the flexible definition of objective functions, which means they are difficult to satisfy the second feature.
+This is because, as discussed in Section 2, the design and learning of DGMs differs greatly from those of existing probabilistic models, and many probabilistic modeling libraries support the implementation of such general probabilistic models.
+Although some deep probabilistic modeling libraries~\cite{tran2016edward,bingham2018pyro} support implementations such as VAEs and GANs, they are pre-designed as classes for learning, and thus their objective functions cannot be defined flexibly.